peterling7710/BCHPowerHours/README.md

 * **July 9**: Parse and analyze data to discover information using popular modules like Pandas.
 Export a data report based on a set of requirements.

 * **August 14**: Advanced data analysis with Pandas.
 Students will be aggregating, merging and visualizing data from multiple sources to complete this task.

+* **September 30**: You are tasked with creating a to-do list application that can track task you need to complete.